niuben/webtojson/readme.md

 ```

 ## API
 The module provides the following methods:

 * `webtojson`(required)
 * `extend`(optional)
 * `add`(optional)
 * `getData` or` saveFile`(required)

-##### webtojson
+### webtojson
 webtojson(urls, selector, option);
 `webtojson` method can grab single page data;

 * urls: string | array The url address of the content to be crawled.
 It can be a single url or multiple;(required)
 * selector: object specifies the content to be crawled;(required)
 * option: object configuration item(optional)
     * paging: paging configuration(optional)
         * pageNum: total pages
         * offset: number offset of each page
         * keyword: keyword corresponding to string url
     * headers: request header settings(optional)
         * User-Agent: Specify useragent(optional)
-        * Cookie: Make a cookie(optional).
-For example, some search engines need to provide cookies to have results;
+        * Cookie: Make a cookie.
+For example, some search engines need to provide cookies to have results (optional)

 The following is a form of selector:
 ```
 {
     id: ".typecont span a",